GoogleCloudPlatform/community/tutorials/automl-tables-model-export/index.md

     ![Set service instances to use 2GiB of memory](https://storage.googleapis.com/gcp-community/tutorials/automl-tables-model-export/cloud_run2.png)

-1. Leave the rest of the defaults as they are, and click **Create**.
+1. Leave the rest of the settings at their default values, and click **Create**.

 ### Send prediction requests to the Cloud Run service